WillieStevenson/temp/readme.md

 If wanting to deploy the container instance as a daemon, `docker-compose up -d` can be used.
 However, since there is no default hosting IP specified in the docker-compose file, one would need to specify it before launching this command.

 If wanting to add additional code to this project, this can also be achieved.
-If you have already built the project once, `docker-compose up --build --force-recreate` can be used to rebuild the project and deploy in one command.
+If you have already built the project once, `docker-compose up --build --force-recreate` can be used to rebuild the project and deploy it in one command.
+Make sure the existing container has been stopped by running `docker compose down`.

-Upon deploying, the docker-compose debug log will state the IP the web app will run on and the port, which is set to 5000 in the docker-compose file i.e. `http://<IP>:5000`.
+Upon deploying, the docker-compose debug log will state the IP the web app will run on as well as the port, which is set to 5000 in the docker-compose file i.e. `http://<IP>:5000`.

 ## Testing